ShekharShwetank/Quantized_Neural_Network_on_RISC-V/TASK_3_sifive_hifive1_BitNet_MNIST_App_OPTIMIZED/README.md

 ### 2. C Inference Code (`app_inference.h`, `main.c`)

-The C code can be optimized to improve accuracy by reducing potential data loss and miscalculations.
+C code optimized to improve accuracy by reducing potential data loss and miscalculations.

 * **Input Scaling**: The provided `main.c` does not explicitly use the scale and zero-point from the `mnist_model_params.c` file.
 The input data is assumed to be correctly quantized, but re-quantizing it in C using the exact TFLite parameters can prevent mismatches.
 The formula `quantized_data = round(R / S + Z)` should be implemented to ensure inputs are handled correctly.